Sufficient symmetry conditions for free boundary minimal annuli to be the critical catenoid: Abstract

 \section{Abstract}

-We first consider a uniqueness problem of embedded free boundary minimal annuli in the three-dimensional Euclidean unit half-ball.
-We give a proof by using new facts about strictly convex curves on the 2-sphere.
-Then, we establish a symmetry principle for embedded free boundary minimal annuli in the unit ball.
-Finally, we obtain several uniqueness results for the critical catenoid as the free boundary minimal annuli in the ball under symmetry conditions on the boundaries.
+We first consider a uniqueness problem for embedded free boundary minimal annuli in the three-dimensional Euclidean unit half-ball.
+Then, we obtain symmetry properties for compact embedded free boundary minimal surfaces in the unit ball.
+Finally, we obtain several uniqueness results for the critical catenoid under symmetry conditions on the boundary.
+For example, we show that if an embedded free boundary minimal annulus whose boundary consists of two congruent components and has a reflection symmetry by a plane, then it is congruent to the critical catenoid.